Sissach: Demographics

 As of 2000, there were 2185 people who were single and never married in the municipality.
 There were 2,549 married individuals, 330 widows or widowers and 261 divorced individuals.

 As of 2000, there were 2332 private households in the municipality, with an average of 2.2 persons within each.
 Out of a total of 2378 households that answered this question, 34.9% were made up of just one person.
 829 households consisted of only one person, while 116 households consisted of five or more people.
-Of the rest of the households, 672 were married couples without children, while were 660 married couples with children.
+Of the rest of the households, 672 were married couples without children, and 660 were married couples with children.
 There were 119 single parents.
 There were 42 households that were made up unrelated people and 46 households that were made some sort of institution or another collective housing.